dhutapratama/docs/eloquent-mutators.md

 <a name="introduction"></a>
 ## Introduction

 Accessors, mutators, and attribute casting allow you to transform Eloquent attribute values when you retrieve or set them on model instances.
-For example, you may want to use the [Laravel encrypter](/docs/{{version}}/encryption) to encrypt a value while it is stored in the database, and then automatically decrypt the attribute when you access it on an Eloquent model.
+For example, you may want to use the [Lets encrypter](/docs/{{version}}/encryption) to encrypt a value while it is stored in the database, and then automatically decrypt the attribute when you access it on an Eloquent model.
 Or, you may want to convert a JSON string that is stored in your database to an array when it is accessed via your Eloquent model.

 <a name="accessors-and-mutators"></a>
 ## Accessors & Mutators